privacyguides/privacyguides.org/docs/vpn.en.md

 ??? check "Open Source Clients"

-    As of Feburary 2020 [IVPN applications are now open source](https://www.ivpn.net/blog/ivpn-applications-are-now-open-source).
+    As of February 2020 [IVPN applications are now open source](https://www.ivpn.net/blog/ivpn-applications-are-now-open-source).
 Source code can be obtained from their [GitHub organization](https://github.com/ivpn).

 ??? check "Accepts Cash and Monero"